LukeAndrewSmith/thesis/Notes/HUMOR_NOTES.md

             1. $\textsf{rollout}(z_{1:T})$
             2. $\textsf{lbfgs.step}()$ for ${\bf x_0, z_{1:T}}, g, \beta$

+## Batching Notes
+* The video is split up into overlapping sequences in the DataSet
+* A number of overlapping sequences (max 4 on my gpu) are joined into a batch and processed together, by the DataLoader
+    * There is an overlap loss between batches, and within a batch (in 'fitting_loss.py')
+        * Between batches: look for 'rgb_overlap_consist'
+        * In batch: look for 'seq_interval'

 ## Other notes
 - Optimisation objective
     - Usage of prior